 So all things considered, you might want to discourage your employees from working while off sick – especially if they’ve got a doctor’s note.
 Expecting your employees to continue to work when they’re not feeling their best might suggest that you don’t truly value their wellbeing.
 It might even be viewed as a breach of your duty of care.

-In this case, you need to advise them to speak to their doctor.
+In this case, you need to advise them to speak to their doctor, which can be done through a Virtual Doctor now.
 They’ll be able to advise whether the employee’s well enough to work, and they might even be able to suggest some adjustments you might make to allow them to contribute.

 Implement an absence management system